Alert 5e (Updated for the 2024 Rules)

 Alert is best for classes that either want to get to the front of the battle to tank for their party or can drop a AoE spell that takes advantage of groups being clumped up at the beginning of combat.

 Barbarian: Barbarians already have Feral Instinct to aid during Initiative rolls.
-Additional initiative improvements offer diminishing returns but can be effective for barbarians as they can activate their Rage as soon as possible into the encounter to reduce any damage taken and boost their damage ouput.
+Additional Initiative improvements offer diminishing returns but can be effective for Barbarians as they can activate their Rage as soon as possible into the encounter to reduce any damage taken and boost their damage output.

-Bard: Being up higher in the initiative order can be very valuable for a bard as it allows them to drop a big spell like hypnotic pattern or lock down an enemy with hideous laughter before the enemy has a chance to react.
+Bard: Being up higher in the Initiative order can be very valuable for a Bard as it allows them to drop a big spell like Hypnotic Pattern, lock down an enemy with Hideous Laughter, and dish out some Bardic Inspiration before the enemy has a chance to react.

 Cleric: Being up higher in the initiative order can be very valuable for any class.
 Clerics will be able to buff their allies right at the start of the fight, but this feat probably isn’t worth it just for that option.